fredcw/theme-config/README.md

 A DE settings dialog and/or a program included in the theme directory could read the `config_options.json` file and present the available theme options to the user in a window.

-When user changes options and clicks "Apply" button, the program calls the configure script with the options as arguments thereby altering the theme.
-Program then reloads the theme in the OS.
+When user changes options and clicks "Apply" button, the program/DE calls the configure script with the options as arguments thereby altering the theme.
+Program/DE then reloads the theme in the OS.

-The configure script and `config_options.json` file should be in a directory called "config" in the theme directory and the script should have no dependencies other than what would likely be found on any gtk based distro.
+The configure script and `config_options.json` file should be in a directory called "config" in the theme directory and the script should have no external dependencies other than what would likely be found on any gtk based distro.

 ## Spec for the `options_config.json` file: